mwizG/Library-MicroServ-Django/README.txt

-## Library Microservice System
+# Library Microservice System

 ## Overview

-The Library Management System is a microservices-based application designed to practice creating and deploying a scalable microservice architecture utilizing RESTful APIs.
-This project is built with Python and the Django framework, deployed on AWS EC2 servers, and incorporates Version Control( Git and Github) practices for smooth integration and deployment.
-Each microservice is containerized using Docker, enabling consistency across different environments.
+The **Library Management System** is a microservices-based application designed to practice creating and deploying a scalable microservice architecture utilizing **RESTful APIs**.
+This project is built with **Python** and the **Django** framework, deployed on **AWS EC2** servers, and incorporates **Version Control (Git and GitHub)** practices for smooth integration and deployment.
+Each microservice is containerized using **Docker**, enabling consistency across different environments.
 The system allows users to manage books, loans, and authentication within a library.

 ## Microservices